thatoneanimeguy-asian/fbla-1/content/sports/_index.md

   justify-content: center;
 ">
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('Intramurals.
+    <button class="audio-button" onclick="readText('Intramurals.
 A fun little bit of sports; no competitiveness, just for those who want to try out sports.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('Weight Club.
+    <button class="audio-button" onclick="readText('Weight Club.
 Its a place after school to develop your muscles safely, while still having lots of fun.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('Boys soccer is a competitive, fun, and an enjoyable experience with a total of 16 games and practices on Mondays.')">🔊</button>
+    <button class="audio-button" onclick="readText('Boys soccer is a competitive, fun, and an enjoyable experience with a total of 16 games and practices on Mondays.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('BMS girls soccer team is one of the best in Virginia, with fun and competetive games and practices.')">🔊</button>
+    <button class="audio-button" onclick="readText('BMS girls soccer team is one of the best in Virginia, with fun and competetive games and practices.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('BMS offers a fun and competitive baseball team.')">🔊</button>
+    <button class="audio-button" onclick="readText('BMS offers a fun and competitive baseball team.')">🔊</button>
   </div>
 </div>